littlehorse-enterprises/lh-user-tasks-bridge/README.md

 - These endpoints are set to only allow Admin users to hit them
 - In order to properly manage users, besides having the `lh-user-tasks-admin` role that identifies Users as Admins, they also need to have the `manage-users` role assigned.

+**In case that all Admin users were deleted, you will need to create at least 1 by using your Identity Provider's dashboard.**